mrkloan/ioc-container/README.md

 final RegistrationContainer registrationContainer = Container.empty();
 ```

-The `RegistrationContainer` exposes a set of `register` factory methods for each type of dependency.
+The `RegistrationContainer` exposes a set of `register` factory methods for each type of `Registrable` component.

 Register a supplied instance if you do not want the container to create it for you: